 Day one we are off to Blue Ridge.
 Carol joins us for some nephew time before she heads back home.
 Our stroll around historic downtown includes a search for a number of brightly painted trout….fishing is big around here.
 Our first adventure, rail bikes.
 We check in and sign the requisite waivers then the four of us fill up the lead quad rail.

-We leave from down town on an 11-mile round trip.
+We leave from downtown on an 11-mile round trip.
 We pedal, of course, but have electric motor assist which we particularly appreciate on the uphill return trip!
 This is just season 2 and their trailside views still need a bit of work but it is a fun way to spend a few hours outdoors.

 We have some daylight and energy remaining so we head off to check out the Swinging Bridge over the Toccoa River.
 At 270 feet long, it is claimed to be the longest swinging bridge east of the Mississippi River.
 The final three-mile drive on a bumpy forest route takes longer than the hiking portion of this excursion, ½ mile each way.
-There are a couple steep sections but they have included a nice forest seat pic to rest a spell.
-The bridge is impressive and it does/will really swing.
-Pic It is well worth the walk.

 That’ll do it for today.
 We in for a quiet evening and a bit of crazy 8s.
 Carol heads back to PA in the morning and the rest of us plan to just putter around home.